leonpagotto/taskly.chat/stories/07-share-project-with-collaborator/Backlog/DES-008-migrated-legacy-task-improve-this-summary.md

 Design Project Sharing User Experience

 ## Acceptance Criteria

-- [ ] (Legacy acceptance criteria embedded in legacy body or to be refined)
+- [ ] **Sharing Entry Point**: How does a user trigger the sharing process from a project or conversation view?
+- [ ] **Collaborator Selection**: UI for searching and adding collaborators (e.g., by email, username)
+- [ ] **Permission Assignment**: UI for selecting permission levels for each collaborator
+- [ ] **Invitation/Notification**: Design how collaborators are informed about being invited to a project
+- [ ] **Manage Access**: UI for project owners to view, modify, or revoke collaborator access

 ## Implementation Notes
 - Migrated by normalize-tasks script

 Auto-upgraded from legacy placeholder via upgrade-legacy-tasks script.

+Acceptance criteria refined automatically from legacy bullet list.
 ## Progress Log
+- 2025-09-20 Refined acceptance criteria (auto)

 - 2025-09-19 Normalized legacy file
 ## Migration Note
 Upgraded in-place; original legacy body retained below.